 Looking at peak volume patterns with desired longer shifts in mind, Flowers says a staggered shift schedule was developed with a few basic guidelines:

 - Overnight shifts never had less than a minimum of four technologists.

 - Schedules would overlap to match peak volume times.

 - Nine to 11 technologists during peak dayshift hours was ideal.

 - Five to six technologists during mid-shift hours was sufficient

 Additionally, imaging teams needed more reliable weekend staff.
 Previously, CHOP had dedicated weekend technologists on staff that came with incentives.
 After discontinuing the incentivized weekend program, CHOP started having gaps in weekend coverages.
 Part-time and per diem staff were called in to support weekend volumes but were less consistent due to personal or primary job obligations

 “We started rotating full-time techs through the weekend, which allowed them to have flexibility and time off during the week to protect their personal responsibilities as well,” Flowers says.
 “Covering open shifts doesn’t feel like it’s being mandated but rather part of their regular rotations.”

-CHOP’s hiring strategy has historically meant they hired mostly on an as-needed basis but took a proactive approach to guarantee that more difficult to fill staff positions had qualified prospects in the queue.
-For certain candidates who had experience and training in pediatrics, CHOP would try to find room in the schedule and budgets to hire that person.
+CHOP’s hiring strategy has historically meant they hired mostly on an as-needed basis but took a proactive approach to guarantee that more difficult-to-fill staff positions had qualified prospects in the queue.
+For certain candidates who had experience and training in pediatrics, CHOP would try to find room in the schedule and budget to hire that person.
 COVID-19 has changed this approach.

 In 2020, CHOP shifted from hiring new staff to building the skills and filling hours for existing full-time staff.
 Flowers says the department used the months of slower volumes during the pandemic to cross-train existing staff in other modalities.
 This included technologists who didn’t have previous availability to complete clinical hours and now have that ability.